 What other factors will impact recovery?

 With Australia now in its first recession for 29 years, there will be higher unemployment rates – it’s predicted these will go into the double digits before sitting at around seven percent.
 It’s projected that house prices will decrease and this, coupled with COVID-19 concerns will likely drive lower consumer spending and economic activity.
-While restrictions begin to ease, trading won’t return to normal, but the pace of business will be gradual.

 These considerations need to be factored into scenario plans alongside the debt cliff.